shane-kerr/ymmv/README.md

 the `-e` flag to set this to some other value.
 A value of 0 means to use the EDNS buffer size of the original query.

+### Mailing Reports

+You can tell `ymmv` to send e-mail reports every day by using the `-r` flag.
+By default, no reports are sent.

+You can control the details of how the mail is sent with any of the flags starting with "-mail".
+By default the software tries to connect directly to the mail server used by BII and deliver the mail to a role account.

 ### Logging Details

 The following flags control details about the logging output: